ZenMagick/ZenMagick/zenmagick/plugins/request/zm_multi_qty/Readme.txt

 Please note that some of the changes can be avoided (hiding the regular qty field) if using a custom product type for all products that should be treated this way.

+NOTE: The attribute used must not be of type TEXT or UPLOAD!

 Show multiple quantity fields for all available values of a single attribute
 ----------------------------------------------------------------------------